ThuraTunScibotics/smart-CCTV/README.md

 3. Extract Connected Components using OpenCV
 4. Take object detection on frame-with-changes
-5. Save these changes frame and object detected frames using cvlib library (Underneath it uses YOLOv3 model trained on COCO dataset capable of detecting 80 common objects in context)
+5. Save these changes frame and object detected frames using cvlib library (cvlib uses YOLOv3 model trained on COCO dataset capable of detecting 80 common objects in context)
 6. Display and view these saved changes-frames

 ## Step-by-step & Demo